cct-datascience/targets-uahpc/README.md

 menu and navigate to the .Rproj file for this project.
 Then, from the console, run `targets::tar_make()` optionally with the `as_job = TRUE` argument to run it as a background process.
 You can occasionally check the progress of the pipeline in a variety of ways including `targets::tar_visnetwork()`.

+> [!NOTE]
+> Open OnDemand doesn't support loading modules, so if your pipeline uses any R packages with system dependencies, you may not be able to use this method.

 ### From R